How to have a great Orlando theme park vacation: Lessons learned – How much time you need

 We are looking at spending a day at Discovery Cove and doing the swimming with the dolphins (our kids would love that!!) and I can get free admission to Sea World and Busch Gardens with that.

 Discovery Cove is very expensive!
 Yet every single person I know who has done it (I myself have not) says it is such an incredible experience that it is worth the cost.
 They consider it a ‘once-in-a-lifetime’ type of thing, and all speak so highly of it, that I can safely say you won’t be disappointed by it.
 Discovery Cove is an immersive (Hah!
 Think about that!) experience run by Sea World for a limited number of visitors each day.
 It must be booked well in advance.
-You can find out more by clicking here.
+You can find out more on the Discovery Cove website.

 We are also interested in the Kennedy Space Centre